 Will Anyone Come to My Home?

-The bankruptcy process is designed to protect you so that you can move forward in your life without debt.
-Going bankrupt will not mean that people will be able to come to your home whenever they like.
+The bankruptcy process is designed to protect you so that you can move on in your life without debt.
+Declaring bankruptcy will not mean that people will be able to come to your home whenever they like.
 On the contrary, in Western Australia, bankruptcy protects you from creditors or bailiffs.

-The most contact you will ever receive when you file for bankruptcy is a letter or an email, and at Bankruptcy Advice Perth we can assist you to make the process even simpler than that.
+The most contact you will ever get when you declare bankruptcy is a letter or an email, and at Bankruptcy Experts Perth we can help to make the process even easier than that.

 11. Can I Have My Bankruptcy Annulled?